amitgupta223/Real-Time-Face-Mask-Detection-using-OpenCV-on-MacOS/README.md

 # How to Access Webcam on MacOS

-Create a virtual Environment on MacOS by just opening Terminal
+Create a virtual Environment on MacOS by just opening Terminal and then just run this command: 'source work/bin/activate' to activate virtual environment.
+And then put the all necessary file in that work directory to run the python file to access webcam.

 python3.7 -m venv work

 source work/bin/activate

 pip install opencv-python

 print ("OpenCV Version:" )

 print(cv2.__version__)

 Link: https://www.youtube.com/watch?v=nO3csmVyoOQ